vitopn/ansible-sumocollector/README.md

 =========

 Ansible role to install SumoCollector.
 This role was inspired by William Gregorian's SumoCollector.

 I added support for installing on centos.
-I am also respecting the source use_multiline setting
+I am also respecting the source use_multiline setting.

 Role Variables
 --------------